waipangsze/Monte_Carlo/Classical_Monte_Carlo/README.md

 - Each Markov chain contains a list of measurements, and takes measurement for evergy Nx*Ny sites. (reduction correlation of measurements)
 - For autocorrection time, we will take all observations of a Markov chain.
 However, only first finite interval is valid and those datas afterward are noisy.
 (Q: why?)
 - To select a nice updating scheme.
+- When you want to study the model clearly, you should save all measurements of all Markov Chains.
+It is quite time-consuming for large size, so just save all information and then do analysis later.

 For updating scheme:
 - standard simulation: local update